-A week later Kola was released from the hospital after his landlord had offered to accommodate him, if he was released because Kola had confessed that he had turned mad from thinking about his financial problems including his increased house rent.
+A week later Kola was released from the hospital after his landlord had offered to accommodate him if he was released because Kola had confessed that he had turned mad from thinking about his financial problems including his increased house rent.
 The newspapers had carried Kola’s story “Financial problem turns man mad.
 Says he lost Egbere’s mat.”
 His landlord did not want to be painted as a villain by the press.

 That night as he walked home from Aro, the night felt unnaturally cold.
 He felt goosebumps all over his skin, and a strange force pulling him towards the forest.

 Egbere, stood at the edge of the Forest waiting, his lantern hanging from his right hand and his mat in his left hand.
 It watched as Kola unwillingly approached it, and stopped when he was as close to the forest as it needed him to be.
-Then it walked towards the frozen human, dropped the mat at his feet and returned to the forest.
+Then it walked towards the frozen human, dropped the mat at his feet, and returned to the forest.
 He had survived the seven days trial, and Egbere had taken the mat from his bag to prevent any other human from making his effort vain.
-It had become fund of the human.
+It had become fond of the human.

-Seven years latter, in a massive estate, with a mansion in its middle, Kola woke up from a peaceful sleep.
+Seven years later, in a massive estate, with a mansion in its middle, Kola woke up from a peaceful sleep.
 Beside him was a beautiful woman fast asleep and beside his head was a wad of one thousand Naira notes.
 He picked up his money got up and put it in his safe.
 He lived the good life until he died at 89 and Egbere returned for its mat.

 All rights reserved Fablingverse

-A big thank you to Emeka Ifeanyi, Adeniyi Lawal, Nanna Xander Gbemi and Gbenle Maverick for giving me information on Egbere and Bush Baby.
+A big thank you to Emeka Ifeanyi, Adeniyi Lawal, Nanna Xander Gbemi, and Gbenle Maverick for giving me information on Egbere and Bush Baby.
 And another round of Thanks to Blueman Eddie Agbator for sending a helpful link

 Need a longer story with humour?
 Try our free web novel: Kidnapping Father Christmas